Maximinodotpy/articles/016 - Display Objects Recursively with JavaScript/_blog/article.md

 ---
-name: 'Display JSON with HTML, CSS, and Javascript'
+name: Display JSON with HTML, CSS, and Javascript
-slug: 'display-json-with-html-css-and-javascript'
+slug: display-json-with-html-css-and-javascript
-tags: []
+tags:
+  - JavaScript
+  - CSS
+  - HTML
-category: 'Utility'
+category: Utility
-description: 'Learn how to display nested JavaScript Objects the same way the console in the developer tools does.'
+description: Learn how to display nested JavaScript Objects the same way the console in the developer tools does.
 ---